michael-a-green/recipes/alkaline_juice.md

 _Equipment_:
-* Hurom Premium Slow Juice or similar device.
+* Hurom Premium Slow Juicer or similar device.
 * Large enough glass or several glasses to hold juice.
 * If you don't want much or any pulp, will need another container into which device can expel pulp.